chowza/simpleLandingPageTemplate/README.md

 # Simple Landing Page Template

-A simple template for making pages in Jade, Stylus, Browserify and Gulp.
+A simple template for making pages in Pug, Stylus, Browserify and Gulp.

 Includes:
   - social ready to be quickly hooked up